 - Lublin on brand strategy and marketing to youth (2011)

 At revolutionary non-profit Crisis Text Line, Founder and CEO Nancy Lublin has a clear view of her organization: “A tech startup first and a mental health organization second.”

 With innovation backed by big data and a startup mentality, Lublin has capitalized on her findings, leading to explosive growth that has brought her project to millions at unprecedented speed.
 According to LinkedIn co-founder Reid Hoffman, “Few Silicon Valley start-ups achieve the sort of traction and transformative influence as quickly as Crisis Text Line has to date.”

 Since 2013, Crisis Text Line has processed over 29 million texts and expanded around the world, helping to launch a new industry centered around big data for social good.
 This was no accident — Nancy Lublin understood the power of her idea, the platform it needed, and how to get the most out of her team.
 To achieve high-impact performance, Lublin leveraged the data she received from users, determined where it was most effective, and scaled accordingly.
 This is the key to successful startups, and it’s one that Nancy Lublin can show you how to apply.

-In this speech, Nancy Lublin explains how to use tech and data to create things that change the world.
+In this speech, Nancy Lublin explains how to use tech, data and A.I. to create things that change the world.
 Inspiring passion and purpose in your employees and customers will help build real connections with users, an invaluable component for any business.
 This speech will help change the way you think about your enterprise and enable you to get the most out of it.Read More >

 In any organization, there are periods of growth and periods of stability.
 For some CEOs, status quo is key.
 As long as they are turning good profits, sticking to what works makes sense.
 But can you afford to rest on your laurels?
 You cannot stay a step ahead if you are standing still.